Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ## Distributed tracing

-Azure SDKs are instrumented for distributed tracing using ApplicationsInsights or OpenTelemetry.
+Azure SDKs are instrumented for distributed tracing using ApplicationInsights or OpenTelemetry.

 ### ApplicationInsights with Azure Monitor